CVanchieri/Portfolio/Post_EtherscanAddressScraper.md

 print("----------------")
 ```
 ![EtherscanScraper1](/assets/images/EtherscanAddressScraper/Etherscan5.png) <br>
-(All the coins and tokens in the wallet.)
+(All the coins and tokens from the address.)

 #### Step 6: Scrape all the transaction information and put into a database.